Tazinho/snakecase/README.md

     `to_x(to_y(to_x(string))) = to_x(string)`

-Note that it can easily be shown, that rule three follows from the first and the second rule.
+Note that it can easily be shown, that rule three follows from the second rule.
 However, it seems reasonable to express each by its own, since they all have an interpretation and together they give a really good intuition about the properties of the converter functions.

 ## Testing